 The Group's underwriting strategy is incorporated in the overall corporate strategy which is approved by the Board of Directors and includes the employment of appropriately qualified underwriting personnel; the targeting of certain types of business that conform with the Group's risk appetite and reinsurance treaties; constant review of the Group's pricing policy using up-to-date statistical analysis and claims experience; and the surveying of risks carried out by experienced personnel.
-All risks underwritten are within the terms of the Group's reinsurance treaties.
+All risks underwritten are within FBD Insurance plc underwriting policies and within the terms of the FBD Insurance's reinsurance treaties.